 In some other countries, people may head to a bar or a club when they’re drunk, and they’ll stay there till morning.
 In Japan, Japanese people choose to stay in an izakaya, drinking, nibbling on food, playing drinking games while waiting for the morning to come and for the trains to start running again.

-Although sushi might not be everyone’s go-to drunk food option in Japan, it is one that is unique to Japan.
+Although sushi might not be everyone’s go-to drunk food option in Japan for your munchies, it is one that is unique to Japan.
 Especially with a bowl of miso soup on the side, sushi is a surprisingly refreshing drunk food.

 When you’re drunk, your body craves carbs to help break down the alcohol in your body.
 This is the time to get some delicious, filling sushi in you, with hot green tea and a couple of slices of sashimi.
 Add a dash of wasabi to wake yourself up.